yegor256/blog/_drafts/_data.md

 methods and classes and said: "Use them, they are more convenient than variables, ... or maybe not, sometimes, ...
 I don't know" (I'm not sure it's his quote, but I believe that it's very close to what he had in mind).
-Read [his book](http://amzn.to/2uMlANB), you will see how many pages are dedicated to the philosophy of object orientation and how many to the technicalities of operators and statements.
+Read [his book](http://amzn.to/2uMlANB), and you will see how many pages are dedicated to the philosophy of object orientation and how many to the technicalities of operators and statements.